claugf/Bug-Tracker/README.md

 {
  "slug": "NEW",
  "name": "Brand new project",
- "description": "this is a new project"
+ "description": "This is a new project"
 }
 ```
 ### Issues